Claire-Fisher/Donofy/TESTING.md

     - Expect contact/success template to show.
     - Expect an email to appear in donofy.uk@gmail.com inbox.
 * Testing:
-  * Completed the contact us form with valid inputs and clicked Send
+  * Completed the Contact Us form with valid inputs and clicked Send
 * Result:
   * Behaved as expected.
 Correct template and message received in inbox.
 * Action: